sajeewa0825/amazon-product-scraper/README.md

 After setting up the project, you can run the application locally:

 1. Start the backend server:
-   npm start
+   'npm start'
    This will start the backend server at http://localhost:3000.

 2. Open `frontend/index.html` in your browser to use the frontend interface.